 The PCC research priorities are as follows:

-- Developing methods of cost-effective testing to detect and deter the use of banned and illegal substances.
+- Developing methods of cost-effective testing to detect and deter the use of prohibited substances and methods.

-- Developing testing protocols to detect designer substances used for doping purposes.
+- Developing novel testing protocols to detect new or designer substances or methods used to evade detection (e.g., micro-dosing) for doping purposes.

-- Improving existing analytical methods to detect particular drugs, ex.
+- Improving existing chromatography-mass spectrometry and other analytical chemistry or biochemical methods to detect particular drugs, ex.
 GH, IGF-1, EPO, hCG.

-- Developing analytical methods to detect performance enhancing drugs not currently detectable.
+- Developing new analytical methods to detect performance enhancing drugs not currently detectable.

 - Critical reviews to support interpretation of laboratory data.

-- Alternative specimens, (ex. oral fluid, dried blood/plasma spots) for testing.
+- The application of alternative specimens (ex. oral fluid, dried blood/plasma spots), for testing and analysis.

 The PCC is invested in the success of the researchers we fund and we want to make sure your time is spent as efficiently as possible.
 Ensuring an understanding of the PCC’s mission and priorities will serve to strengthen grant applications, and increase chances of funding success.

-Pre-applications for the next PCC funding cycle are due November 1, 2016.
+The PCC accepts grant applications two times annually: February 1st and August 1st for pre-applications and March 1st and September 1st for full applications.
 The PCC evaluates micro-grant applications year-round for applications requiring less than $75,000 and six months to complete.
 Please see our application instructions for detailed information on how to submit a PCC Grant.